 The unquestioned king of the Roger Clemens rookie card sweepstakes is his appearance in 1984 Fleer Update.
 This was Fleer's first Update set that mirrored the Topps Traded configuration by including rookies and players who had been traded during the season.
 Fleer struck gold by offering the first major league cards for both Clemens and Kirby Puckett in the set.

 Configured and sold as one complete set in hobby shops, the update product was never available in individual packs which led to the belief that other cards should also be considered Clemens' rookie.
-No matter which side of the argument you fall on, it is hard to question that this is the top card for Clemens as gem mint copies command $500+ at auction.
+No matter which side of the argument you fall on, it is hard to question that this is the top card for Clemens as gem mint copies push into the thousands at auction.